jamiew/webb-nft/docs/START-CUSTOMIZING.md

     - There are several places to update, FYI!

 3. Open `packages/app/contracts.ts`
-    - Replace mentions of `ExampleNFT` with your app name
+    - Replace mentions of `WebbNFT` with your app name
     - Update imports to ensure it is using your contract
 4. Open `packages/app/pages/index.tsx` and update any imports to point to your new contract
 5. Open `packages/app/extractContractError.ts` and update the factory import for your smart contact
 6. Open `packages/app/src/Inventory.tsx` and update the contract import

 At this point you're on your own!
-You'll find additional references to `ExampleNFT` related imports throughout the app.
+You'll find additional references to `WebbNFT` related imports throughout the app.
 As you start to use these components, update them to your needs : )

 ## Customizing the subgraph